This post was updated November 2021.

 Decorating your windows is a perfect small-space solution for bringing holiday cheer to your home.
 Display Christmas cards, hang wreaths or suspend ornaments with festive ribbon over your windows, as we did here.

-Get into the spirit in your home office or kitchen by clearing your message board to display Christmas cards, mini wreaths or other holiday decor.
-We think it’s the perfect place to hang our Angel Wings Wall Plaque.
+Bring your Christmas decorating hat to your wall décor.
+Get into the spirit in your home office or kitchen by clearing your message board to display Christmas cards, mini wreaths or other holiday décor.
+Shelves are the perfect spot for mini trees and wreaths.

 5. Scale Down with a Small Tree